alisheryuldashev/CS50/week1/readme.md

-Week 1 included the following topics:
+In Week 1 I learned the following topics:

 Binary.
 ASCII.